apmoore1/bl-19-books/README.md

 1. Medium Spacy model for the NLP pipeline.
 2. Large FastText model for the language identification.

+In this project as we are only focusing on the English Language we are first going to process the texts using the Language Identification model and then the NLP pipeline.

+#### Language ID

 In this project we are focusing on English text's therefore we are first going to process the text with the language identification model to find the English texts.
 For more details on how we processed the text using the language identification model see the [./language_identification folder](./language_identification).

+#### NLP Pipeline

+Once we have extracted all of the English text's we ran them through the Spacy NLP pipeline.
+For more details on how we processed the text using the Spacy pipeline see the [./spacy_processing folder](./spacy_processing folder).